 In 2019, the Solano Transportation Authority purchased two wheelchair accessible vans for the Vehicle Share Program.
 The funding for this endeavor was provided by Yotche Dehe Winton Nation.
 The STA Vehicle Share Program allows vehicles to be shared amongst multiple non-profits to save cost.
+The Vehicle Share Program is expressly for non-profits, public (c) (3) organization that provides services for seniors and people with disab to save cost.
 The Vehicle Share Program is expressly for non-profits, public or any other 501 (c) (3) organization that provides services for seniors and people with disabilities in Solano County.
 STA lends the vehicle, trains the drivers, and maintains the vehicle.
 The qualifying agency provides drivers, insurance, and fuel.
 STA requires insurance for general liability and insurance for hired and non-owned auto liability.
 The participating agencies will be able to reserve vehicles when needed.